rbapiros/create-vm-openshift-demo/README.md

-# Fedora VM Creation and Update Playbook Demo
+# VM Creation and Update Playbook Demo

-This repository contains an Ansible playbook to **create or update** a Fedora Virtual Machine (VM) on OpenShift Virtualization using KubeVirt.
+This repository contains an Ansible playbook to **create or update** a Virtual Machine (VM) on OpenShift Virtualization using KubeVirt.

 ---